Skip to main content

 2) Hillary Clinton Uses Drugs

-Suggesting that Hillary Clinton had been “getting pumped up” with performance-enhancing drugs prior to the presidential debates, Trump advocated for drug tests for the candidates “because I don’t know what’s going on with her.”
+Suggesting that Hillary Clinton had been “getting pumped up(link is external)” with performance-enhancing drugs prior to the presidential debates, Trump advocated for drug tests for the candidates “because I don’t know what’s going on with her.”

 3) Massive Voter Fraud